 Not tropes and not page worthy

-These items have no reason to be given their own pages here:
+These have no reason to have their own pages here:

 Not worth their own tropes

 These might be tropes, but they're better covered by another trope that already exists:

 - Playing with a Trope: Tropes can undergo a lot of different variations, like a subversion, aversion, or deconstruction.
 All those examples go under the same page; we've even got a sub-wiki for how this can work for any given trope.
 An Inverted Trope, however, can qualify as a separate trope if it's common enough.

 - Ridiculously Similar Trope examples: Tropes Are Flexible, so if two tropes have a Distinction Without a Difference, they are in fact the same trope.

 - The Same, but More: A trope that's exaggerated, downplayed, or even parodied is still the same trope.

 - The Same, but More Specific: If the additional distinction doesn't confer some new meaning, it's not enough to make a Sub-Trope of a current trope.
 This is especially true for a trope done well or done badly because the "new meaning" is just some Audience Reactions.

 Not tropes, but still notable